vmware-tanzu/helm-charts/charts/velero/README.md

 ##### Option 1) CLI commands

-Note: You may add the flag `--set cleanUpCRDs=true` if you want to delete the Velero CRDs after deleting a release.
-Please note that cleaning up CRDs will also delete any CRD instance, such as BackupStorageLocation and VolumeSnapshotLocation, which would have to be reconfigured when reinstalling Velero.
-The backup data in object storage will not be deleted, even though the backup instances in the cluster will.

 Specify the necessary values using the --set key=value[,key=value] argument to helm install.
 For example,

 ```bash